Who makes the financial decisions for your family? Is it you, or your spouse?

-A new study by Mainstay Investments examined this very subject and discovered that there's a wide gap between married couples when it comes to handling the family finances.
+A study by Mainstay Investments examined this very subject and discovered that there's a wide gap between married couples when it comes to handling the family finances.
 In fact, 81 percent of married women surveyed say that they share equal responsibility for financial planning decisions with their spouse.
 But, only 44 percent of husbands surveyed agreed with that statement.
-The majority of married men surveyed - 56 percent - say they make most of the household financial decisions on their own.
+The majority of married men surveyed -- 56 percent -- say they make most of the household financial decisions on their own.

 What's more, this disconnect is consistent among married couples of every generation.